 Yet the amount of things that the HANS PowerPack 300 CAN charge is awesome and can really save you in an emergency or natural disaster.
 Among the ways you can use this portable solar power generator are:

 The HANS PowerPack 300 has 5 watts of built-in LED lights.
 So as long as the generator is charged up (whether charging via the wall charger before a disaster or charging with the solar panel), you’ve got light.

 And it’s bright!

 There is a 2-watt LED Spotlight, which is great in emergencies and when you need strong, directed light.
 For example, when you are on the side of the road and looking at a car’s engine.

 There are also three 1-watt lights which give a broader ambient glow.
 These lights are perfect for reading, cooking, or just lighting up the room at night.

 With the 12V outlet and USB Port, you can also use lights that can be charged through those types of connections.
-So additional portable lamps (like the Rechargeable Lithium-ion LED Lantern with Night Light below) can be used in other rooms of the house or taken outside.
+So a 12V lantern can be used in other rooms of the house or taken outside.